gbcolborne/scrape_paper_repos/README.md

 # scrape_paper_repos

-Code to scrape paper repositories such as arXiv and the ACL Anthology
+Code to scrape paper repositories such as arXiv and the ACL Anthology.